Haimantika/RAG_TIL_conference_demo/README.md

 #### This application’s process:

 - **Upload and Read PDF**: Imagine if someone gave you a book and asked you to summarize it.
 The first thing you do is read the book.
 Similarly, your application takes a PDF file, reads it, and extracts all the text.
 - **Find Relevant Information**: After reading the book, you need to remember or look up related information to help make a better summary.
-Your application does this by looking through a pre-prepared list of texts (corpus) to find any content that matches keywords from the PDF.
+The application does this by looking through a pre-prepared list of texts (corpus) to find any content that matches keywords from the PDF.
 It’s like searching your own notes to see if there’s anything related.
 - **Generate Summary**: With all this information, you then try to write a summary.
 The application does this by sending both the text from the PDF and the additional related text it found to a powerful computer program (like GPT-3.5 Turbo), which then writes a summary.

 ### Simplification with analogies: